-Poorly packed containers has been estimated to result in over $6 million in yearly damages to supply chains.
+Poorly packed containers have been estimated to result in over $6 million in yearly damages to supply chains.
 TT Club also estimated that 65% of damage to cargo is due to inadequately packed, secured or blocked cargo.

-Just consider the movements of your cargo when it’s being shipped by an aircraft – there’s handling by ground personnel, interactions with vehicles such as trucks and forklifts and of course turbulence onboard the aircraft itself.
+Just consider the movements of your cargo when it’s being shipped by an aircraft – there’s handling by ground personnel, interactions with vehicles such as trucks and forklifts and of course turbulence on board the aircraft itself.

 Your consignment also might not be delivered on one flight.
 Instead, it may pass through multiple handling points at different airports before reaching the final destination.

 Correct packing (and, of course, labelling) will also ensure the air carrier, and the ground crew, clearly understands if there are any restrictions around your cargo.
 This may include, for example, dangerous goods, ‘top load only’ or fragile goods.

 It’s important to remember that any cargo movement within a package is at risk of being damaged during transit.
 The tighter the packing, the more secure it is, and so the less likely it’ll suffer damage on the journey.